-Bring to the boil $2\frac{1}{2}$ tins of water, add one tablespoonful of chopped parsley, sliced onion and sliced tomato.
-Put in the fish and simmer till tender.
+Bring to the boil $2\frac{1}{2}$ tins of water, add one tablespoonful of chaparsley, sliced onion and sliced tomato.
+Put in the fish and simmer tender.
 Remove the fish, drain well and keep hot.

-Melt the butter, mix in the flour and add $1\frac{1}{2}$ tins of strained liquid from the fish to make a sauce.
-Season if necessary, add a chopped hard boiled egg and parsley if liked.
+Melt the butter, mix in the fiour and add 11⁄2 tins of strained liquid to the fish to make a sauce.
+Season if necessary, add a chopped hard to egg and parsley if liked.